-TX_PASSWORD are variables for configuring the credentials to the Transifex service, which stores multi-lingual versions of the Platform client text displayed on the screen.
-These are only required if you are going to develop on languages other than English.
+TX_PASSWORDare variables for configuring the credentials to the Transifex service, which stores multi-lingual versions of the Platform client text displayed on the screen.
+These are only required if you are going to develop in languages other than English.

-gulp command, although a bit funny-sounding, is key for all development tasks on the platform client.
+gulpcommand, although a bit funny-sounding, is key for all development tasks on that part of the application.